New Hire Orientation

 - Keep it light.
 New hires are typically nervous and anxious about starting a new position.
 Make it easy for them.
 Keep your orientation program light and welcoming.

 - Utilize software and technology.
 Some orientation tasks can be completed independently using HR software and technology.
-A few tasks can even be completed before the first day, like completing mandatory paperwork.
+A few tasks, like mandatory paperwork, can even be completed before the first day.

 Questions You’ve Asked Us About New Hire Orientations